bangadang/stackIT/FS25/Dataengineering.md

 		 - **type of data**:
 			 - snapshots: the source delivers the complete dataset each time, like new pricing list or product catalog
 				 - requires an update detection and capturing of the update history
-			 - logs: the ource logs each update operation on the data through transaction/appplication-driven logging
+			 - logs: the source logs each update operation on the data through transaction/appplication-driven logging
 				 - requires efficient update execution
 			 - netlogs: the source delivers net updates though catalog updates, snapshot deltas
 				 - source cannot offer a complete history but updating can be done efficiently